XinChen1020/COSI-137b-Temporal-Relation-Extraction/README.md

 # COSI-137b-Temporal-Relation-Extraction

-Preprocess pipeline is adopted from https://github.com/PlusLabNLP/JointEventTempRel
+Preprocess pipeline is adopted and modified from https://github.com/PlusLabNLP/JointEventTempRel

 To run the codes:
 1. Add glove.6B.50d.txt to the folder _other_